isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 <p>Hence, a party entering into any such arrangement will need to notify or seek approval if the equity interest meets the prescribed thresholds.</p>

-<p>Parties may refer to <a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA </a> for the prescribed thresholds.
+<p>Parties may refer to <a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership and Control Obligations under SIRA </a> for the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>

 </div></li><li><input type="checkbox" id="accordion12">
 <label for="accordion12">What other regulations may affect transactions?</label><div>